libra/website/docs/life-of-a-transaction.md

 ### Consensus → Execution (EX.1)

 *  Consensus requests execution to execute a block of transactions via: `Execution::ExecuteBlock()`.
-* Execution maintains a “scratchpad,” which holds in memory copies of the relevant portions of the [Merkle accumulators](#merkle-accumulators).
+* Execution maintains a “scratchpad,” which holds in-memory copies of the relevant portions of the [Merkle accumulators](#merkle-accumulators).
 This information is used to calculate the root hash of the current state of the blockchain.
 * The root hash of the current state is combined with the information about the transactions in the block to determine the new root hash of the accumulator.
-This is done prior to persisting any data, this ensures that no state or transaction is stored until agreement is reached by a quorum of validators.
+This is done prior to persisting any data and ensures that no state or transaction is stored until agreement is reached by a quorum of validators.
 * Execution computes the speculative root hash and then consensus of V~X~ signs this root hash and attempts to reach agreement on this root hash with other validators.

 ### Execution → VM (EX.2)